kora-projects/kora-docs/mkdocs/blog/en/compile-time-not-libraries.md

 ---

-# A "Bridge" Is Only Needed When There Is an Actual Semantic Mismatch
+## A "Bridge" Is Only Needed When There Is an Actual Semantic Mismatch { #bridge-semantic-mismatch }

 Sometimes a real adapter is necessary.